wsn-newsletter Subscribe to WSN.

 Governor Phil Scott endorsed this shift towards online sports betting by officially signing the bill into law on the 14th of June.
 The bill allows between 2-6 mobile sportsbooks to operate in Vermont.
 The process of sportsbook operators submitting their proposals to secure a license in the state has been completed, and the doors have been opened for mobile sports betting in Vermont on January 11, 2024.

-Take a look at our Vermont sports betting guide for more information.
+Take a look at our Vermont sports betting guide for more information about legal sportsbooks.
+Check out the best Vermont sportsbook promo in our state promo guide.

 Virginia